The Poky Little Puppy

 The Poky Little Puppy is a children's book written by Janette Sebring Lowrey and illustrated by Gustaf Tenggren.
 It was first published in 1942 as one of the first twelve books in the Simon & Schuster series Little Golden Books.
 The copyright was renewed in October 1969.

 The Poky Little Puppy is a story about five puppies of undetermined breed.
 As of 2001, The Poky Little Puppy was the single all-time best-selling hardcover children's book in the U.S., having sold nearly 15 million copies.
-While the book has outsold many other famous books such as Dr. Seuss' Green Eggs and Ham, Lowrey herself (who also wrote stories about children in her home state of Texas) remained in relative obscurity until her death.
+While the book has outsold many other famous books such as Dr. Seuss' Green Eggs and Ham, Lowrey herself remained in relative obscurity until her death.

 Synopsis

 The Poky Little Puppy lags behind to explore while his siblings sneak out to play.
-(That is, instead of staying in their own yard while playing outside.)
 When his siblings are caught for digging holes under the fence, the puppy escapes punishment by being away.
 He (not knowing he is going to be punished) secretly avoids punishment, eats the rice pudding, and crawls into bed happy as a lark.
 (However, the other puppies were denied.
 And they did not notice the Poky Little Puppy.)

 The next day, someone filled the hole.
 Then a sign was made.
 The sign said: "DON'T EVER DIG HOLES UNDER THIS FENCE!".
 But the puppies dug a hole under the fence and went for a walk in the wide, wide, world.

 This pattern then repeats itself, only with chocolate custard for dessert instead of rice pudding.
 But their mother was greatly displeased.
 She (again) punishes the Poky Little Puppy's siblings.
 (That is, as she says, "So you are the little puppies who are going to dig holes under fences!
 No chocolate custard tonight!".)
 Once again, the Poky Little Puppy avoids punishment while everyone else is asleep.
 He eats up the chocolate custard withheld because of the fence digging incident.
 Then he (again, not knowing he is going to be punished) secretly avoids punishment, eats the chocolate custard too, and again crawls into bed happy as a lark.
 (Again, the other puppies were denied.
-And they --again-- did not notice the Poky Little Puppy.)
+And they—again—did not notice the Poky Little Puppy.)

 The next day, someone filled the hole.
 Then a sign was made.
 The sign said: "DON'T EVER, EVER DIG HOLES UNDER THIS FENCE!".
 But in the spite of that, the puppies dug a hole under the fence and went for a walk in the wide, wide, world.